Average Rent Prices in Eugene

 What's the most common mistake people make with rent prices in Eugene?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Eugene where prices are already elevated.
+This applies in any market, but it's especially costly in Eugene where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Eugene compare to other west cities?

-Among western cities in our database, Eugene ranks on the higher end for rent prices.
+Among western cities in our database, Eugene ranks near the middle for rent prices.
 Nearby alternatives include Corvallis and Bend.
 Use our comparison tool to see exact category-by-category differences.